vdesabou/kafka-docker-playground-docs/docs/playground open-docs.md

 # playground open-docs

 🧑‍🎓 Open Confluent documentation of currently running example

+Jumps straight to the official Confluent page for the connector or feature
+the running example demonstrates, so you do not have to search for it.

 ## Usage